Low Testosterone Therapy in Los Angeles & San Francisco

 The symptoms tend to develop gradually and can differ in severity.
 Some men only experience one or two symptoms.
 What is puzzling about the symptoms of low testosterone is that they are often attributed to the inevitable consequences of the aging process.
 For this reason, Dr. Turek will thoroughly examine other medical conditions that can also lead to low testosterone levels before engaging in treatment.
 In doing so, he can often “cure” testosterone imbalance, which means that men can avoid testosterone supplementation.

 Diagnosing Low Testosterone

 Although there is some disagreement as to what constitutes “normal” and “low” testosterone levels, below 300 ng/dL is considered low by national guidelines.
-However, testosterone levels above 300 ng/dL are can be low in men who previously showed much higher levels.
-Blood tests are repeated to confirm initial findings.
+However, testosterone levels above 300 ng/dL can be low in men who previously showed much higher levels.
+Blood tests are typically repeated to confirm initial findings.
 Other tests, such as a DEXA bone density scan, may be ordered at Dr. Turek’s discretion.